HL7/fhir-shorthand/input/pagecontent/overview.md

 For more information on the use of SUSHI and the IG Publisher, see [the SUSHI Documentation](https://fshschool.org/docs/sushi/).

-### Issue Reporting and Contribution

-* FSH language issues and suggestions can be made [in the HL7 Jira](https://jira.hl7.org/browse/FHIR-27321?jql=project%3D%22FHIR%22%20AND%20Specification%20%3D%20%22Shorthand%20(FHIR)%20%5BFHIR-shorthand%5D%22%20).
-When filing FSH language or IG issues, use project="FHIR" AND Specification = "Shorthand (FHIR) [FHIR-shorthand]".

-* SUSHI bugs, issues, and suggestions can be made [here](https://github.com/FHIR/sushi/issues).

-* FSH examples for inclusion in FSH Online can be contributed [here](https://github.com/FSHSchool/FSHOnline-Examples).

 **[Continue to FSH Language Specification ->](reference.html)**